cjsteel/presentation-reveal-md-demo/slides.md

 ### Test npm

-Confirm that installed version  is first in your PATH
+Confirm that the installed version is first on your path

 ```shell
 which npm